Hola! What’s the first thing that comes to mind when you think of Mexico?

 Contents: 30 Best beach towns in Mexico

-Baja California’s best beach towns
+Baja California’s top beach towns

-Baja California’s best beach towns
+Baja California’s top beach towns

 Think world-class surfing, vibrant art scenes, abundant marine life in the Sea of Cortez (on the peninsula’s east side) and superb nearby wine regions.